shopware5/devdocs/source/enterprise/tech-guide/backup-eca-guide.md

 indexed: false
 ---

-This guide describes how you back up the Client Administration.
+This guide describes how you back up the Enterprise Client Administration.

 <div class="toc-list"></div>